7 Best Gravity Water Filters of 2023 – Reviews & Top Picks

 These are all gravity water filters, but what if you want to use it as something else?
 We love versatility, so filters that have various uses are always our favorites.
 Some of these filters can be screwed onto water bottles, used in-line with hydration packs, or just drink from water sources like a straw.
 While they may be intended as gravity filters, the extra versatility can pay off in many situations, like when there is nothing in sight that’s tall enough to hang your water bladder on.

 Gravity-fed water filter systems can make it easy to get filtered water when you don’t have access to filtered faucets and home filtration systems.
 We tested a lot of different gravity filters while trying to find the best ones.
 You’ve already read our reviews comparing seven of our favorites, but we’re going to mention our favorites again so they’re fresh in your mind.
 Our top recommendation is the Platypus GravityWorks Water Filter System.
 We liked its large four-liter clean and dirty water reservoirs, it’s impressive 1.75 liters per minute flow rate, and the 1,500 gallons of water we could filter between cartridge replacements.

 For the best value, we think it’s hard to beat the Katadyn BeFree Filtration System.
 It shakes clean so no backflushing is necessary and filters at a rate of two liters per minute.
 It’s also versatile and allows several methods of use with no hoses or other bags needed.

-If you want a premium filter that even removes viruses, the Travel Berkey is our top pick.
-Its filters remove viruses, pharmaceuticals, bacteria, protozoa, and more, and they’re good for 6,000 gallons between replacements.
+If you want a premium filter that can even remove viruses, the Travel Berkey is our top pick.
+Its filters can remove viruses, pharmaceuticals, bacteria, protozoa, and more, and they’re good for 6,000 gallons between replacements.